koddas/war-web-project/readme.md

     mvn package

 in your terminal.
-Your generated JAR fileS can be found as *./target/WarWebProject-1.0.0.jar*.
+Your generated WAR file can be found as *./target/wwp-1.0.0.war*.

 # How do I run this project?